anno4j/anno4j/README.md

 Validation code can be automatically generated, checking that the value set for a property is actually allowed by the datatype defined in the ontology.

-For example a call `addFoo(-42)` for a property `foo` with datatype `xsd:nonNegativeInteger` will throw a `IllegalArgumentException`.
+For example a call `addWeight(-42)` for a property `weight` with datatype `xsd:nonNegativeInteger` will throw a `IllegalArgumentException`.
-The generation of such checks can controlled by providing validators to the `OntGenerationConfig`.
+The generation of such checks can be controlled by providing validators to the `OntGenerationConfig`.

 ```java
 ValidatorChain validators = new ValidatorChain();